Thomas Hall House

 The interior features the original staircase in the kitchen, an open-stringer staircase in the center passage, and simple plastered mantels in the flanking rooms.

 The lawn is sheltered by a pair of river maples symmetrically placed in front of the house and by an aging catalpa tree near the drive to the northwest side of the house.
 Portions of an ornamental boxwood garden remain to the southeast of the house.

 A medium-sized frame granary is located to the north of the house and appears to be contemporary with it.
 The garage across from the granary was built sometime afterwards.
 A machine shop stood just past the garage at the border of the farm's hay field.
 This was destroyed during Hurricane Hugo in 1989.
 Only the concrete floor remains where the structure once stood.

 The Thomas Hall House is very significant as an unusual example of a popular regional form.
 It is one of one sixty-seven frame single-pile, canter-passage houses in the county dating from the mid to late nineteenth century.
 It is one of very few to be sheathed with board-and-batten siding.
 The well preserved house demonstrates the influence of pattern books advocating the use of board-and-batten siding for rural residences.
 The two-story colossal porch and the second-floor balcony are unusual features associated with this form.
 The house has undergone little alteration and remains in good condition.

 It was listed on the National Register of Historic Places and the Virginia Landmark Register in 1989.

 The private Hall Family Cemetery sits near the back left corner of the property along a fence line.
 There have been fifteen grave plots identified to date, with the most prominent surnames belonging to the families of Hall, Jones, and Chumbley.

-A well-preserved portion of the original Tyler Road roadbed can be viewed as you approach the home on your left.
-You can see the original roadbed descending from a slight ridge and it continues parallel to the current road, winding its way through the home's front yard before the footprint becomes absorbed again by the current road just past the main section of front yard.
+A well-preserved portion of the original Tyler Road roadbed runs parallel to the modern road near the property.
+Descending from a slight ridge, it passes through the front yard before merging back into the current road alignment.